richafnu/Viva/Viva/pulse/setup-admin-access/roles-viva-pulse.md

 ---
 # User roles in Viva Pulse

-For Viva Pulse in the Microsoft 365 environment, users can have one or more of the following roles:
+Viva Pulse users can do different tasks based on their roles.
+Users can have one or more of the following roles:
 * Feedback author
 * Feedback provider
 * Viva Pulse admin